 - A public key for encryption, which parties can openly share over the network.

-- A private key for decryption, which is known only by the recipient.
+- A private key for decryption, known only to the recipient.

 The proposed algorithm relied on the mathematical difficulty of solving discrete logarithm problems.
 The algorithm made it computationally infeasible for an eavesdropper to determine the secret key (i.e., the private key) even if they knew the public parameters (i.e., the public key).